Code of conduct

 Research Project 1.
 The OpenSpace Beta Commentary

-About this project: This group will work long-term to make more in-depth findings around the use of OpenSpace Beta available – starting in early 2023.
+About this project: Starting in early 2023, this group will work on a mid-term basis to make more in-depth findings around the use of OpenSpace Beta available.
 The task is to extract specifications, special features and meaningful interpretations for practice from field work with the OpenSpace Beta approach.
 All group members were involved with OpenSpace Beta processes, in active roles.
 This peer work serves to provide insight for new practitioners of OpenSpace Beta.
 The format or formats in which the research results will be published and successively extended is to be clarified.

 Participation requires relevant and proven practical experience with OpenSpace Beta, as well as willingness for continuous and reliable collaboration in the project.